 Brent joined the Hilliard City School District in 2012.
 He has a bachelor of art in social studies education from Findlay University.
 His main focus is finding new ways to engage the students and staff in the educational community.
 He works to reach all kids, at every level and force the kids to collaborate in the 21st century learning world.
 He finds new grants and vendor partnerships to stay one step ahead of technology.

 Brent is married to Lindsay and they have two kids.
 He likes to spend time with family outdoors every chance he can.

 As we strive to educate the whole child, we work to develop curriculum that clearly relates to the lives of students.
 To that end, we target our curriculum to the elementary, middle and high school levels.
-Our staff members develop our courses of study based on the Ohio Academic Content Standards.
+Our staff members develop our courses of study based on Ohio’s Learning Standards.

 We use various instructional models to facilitate learning as well as allow teachers to get to know students and their needs.
 From double-blocked classes to classrooms with students from different grade levels, teachers and students are free to take risks in a safe and nurturing environment.
 The result is a sense of joy for the teaching and learning process.

 In compliance with Senate Bill 311, the Hilliard City School District will offer students the opportunity to earn high school credit(s) through a credit flexibility program beginning with the 2010-2011 school year.
 “Credit flex” shifts the focus from evaluating student learning based on “seat time” to assessing students’ demonstrated academic and skill level or performance.
 Learn More